-There are three schools of thought on this
+Three schools of thought on data handling

 - 1. Use Base R functions (i.e., what's built in)

 - Tends to be tedious

 - 2. Use tidy methods (from tidyverse)

 - Almost always cleaner and more readable

-- Sometimes faster, sometimes slower
+- Usually faster, sometimes slower

 - This creates a structure called a tibble

 - 3. Use data.table (from data.table)

 - Very structured syntax, but difficult to read

-- Almost always fastest use when speed is needed
+- Almost always fastest and memory efficient use when speed is needed

 - This creates a structure called a data.table